tommeagher/irescraper/README.md

 This is a command-line Python program that will generate a convenient CSV of the schedules for the annual conferences held by [Investigative Reporters and Editors](http://www.ire.org/).
 The program is completely rewritten after growing out of [an earlier iteration](https://github.com/tommeagher/Scrapers/tree/master/nicarscraper).

-A [CSV of the schedule for the IRE 2015 conference in Philadelphia](https://github.com/tommeagher/irescraper/blob/master/ire2015sched.csv) was generated with the script.
+A [CSV of the schedule for the NICAR 2016 conference in Denver](https://github.com/tommeagher/irescraper/blob/master/nicar2016sched.csv) was generated with the script.

-The script also generates [a version of the CSV](https://github.com/tommeagher/irescraper/blob/master/GCAL_ire2015sched.csv) that is easy to import into your Google Calendar.
+The script also generates [a version of the CSV](https://github.com/tommeagher/irescraper/blob/master/GCAL_nicar2016sched.csv) that is easy to import into your Google Calendar.

 Schedules for previous conferences are stored in the aptly named ```pastyears/``` dir.